Office of Academic Affiliations

 VA/ Health and Aging Policy Fellows Program

 VA has an agreement to include VA-nominated Fellows as a participation ‘track’ in The Health and Aging Policy Fellows Program, which began in 2013.
-The Health and Aging Policy Fellows Program, sponsored by The Atlantic Philanthropies and the John A. Hartford Foundation is a unique opportunity for professionals in health and aging to receive the experience and skills necessary to make a positive contribution to the development and implementation of health policies that affect older Americans.
+The Health and Aging Policy Fellows Program, funded by the John A. Hartford Foundation with support from West Health Policy Institute, is a unique opportunity for professionals in health and aging to receive the experience and skills necessary to make a positive contribution to the development and implementation of health policies that affect older Americans.

 The year-long program has offered Fellows the opportunity to participate in a residential track or a non-residential track.
 The ‘VA track’ allows a Fellow to remain based at their local VA institution but work on a policy project that may involve brief placement(s) throughout the year at relevant sites.
 This VA Track has some unique features but largely will mirror the overall program.
 Core program components focusing on career development and professional enrichment are provided for Fellows in all program tracks.